gerph/jfpatch-as-a-service-examples/README.md

+# RISC OS Build server examples

-# JFPatch as a service examples
+(incorporates JFPatch as a service examples)

 ## Introduction

-This repository contains some examples of how the JFPatch tool works, and an example command line tool to use it.
-The JFPatch service, at https://jfpatch.riscos.online/, provides a JSON API and a WebSockets API to perform builds.
+This repository contains some examples of how the RISC OS build service works, and an example command line tool to use it.
+The RISC OS Build Service, at https://build.riscos.online/ (and https://jfpatch.riscos.online), provides a JSON API and a WebSockets API to perform builds.

 ## Documentation

-The API documentation can be found at https://jfpatch.riscos.online/api.html.
+The API documentation can be found at https://build.riscos.online/api.html.

-The JFPatch file format documentation cen be found at https://jfpatch.riscos.online/fileformat.html.
+The JFPatch file format documentation cen be found at https://build.riscos.online/fileformat.html.

-## Example code (jfpatch-files)
+## JFPatch example code (jfpatch-files)

 Within this repository there are some example JFPatch files which give examples of how the format works in the form of commands and tools that I wrote some 20 years ago or so.
 The file type number for JFPatch files is &13C, so all files will have this trailing suffix.

-Note: At the current time, the JFPatch tool doesn't actually generate 32bit code, and some of this code won't be 32bit safe.
-I just haven't got around to that, what with trying to implement the service and the general anxiety over doing anything publically and the end of the world.
-I hope that I'll get the back end JFPatch updated to create 32bit modules at some point soon.

 * `hello-world,13c` - A simple 'hello world' utility.
 * `base64,13c` - A simple example module that decodes a Base64 encoded block.